treasure-data/td-ios-sdk/README.md

 iOS and tvOS SDK for [Treasure Data](http://www.treasuredata.com/).
 With this SDK, you can import the events on your applications into Treasure Data easily.
 As of 0.9.0, this SDK support iOS 12 and up as well as support tvOS 12 and up.

-Also, there is an alternative SDK written in Swift [https://github.com/recruit-lifestyle/TreasureDataSDK](https://github.com/recruit-lifestyle/TreasureDataSDK).
-Note, however, that it does not support current GDPR functionality in the mainstream TD SDKs.

 ## Migration to version 1

 Version 1 has major changes that are not backward compatible with previous versions.
 If you are upgrading from version 0.9.0 or earlier, your code will not run correctly without doing these following steps: